 CHC Psychological Services Clinic (Program Code 218115) - 2 Positions (filled)

 Flourtown, PA 19031

-The Chestnut Hill College Psychological Services Clinic (PSC-CHC) provides pre-doctoral interns an opportunity to become well-rounded clinical psychologists with advanced competency in working with diverse populations.
+The Chestnut Hill College Psychological Services Clinic (PSC-CHC) provides interns an opportunity to become well-rounded clinical psychologists with advanced competency in working with diverse populations.
 Interns complete one full year of training in assessment and psychotherapy, serving children, couples, families and adults living in the greater Philadelphia area.
-Licensed clinical psychologists on the faculty of the Chestnut Hill College Department of Professional Psychology supervise all of the pre-doctoral interns.
+Licensed clinical psychologists on the faculty of the Chestnut Hill College Department of Professional Psychology supervise all of the interns.